scynthiadunlop/WritingForDevelopersBook/README.md

 - [Errata](/errata/README.md)

 ## Write That Blog!
 As a not-so-subtle hint to our readers, we created https://writethat.blog.
 We’ll be continuously updating this site with interesting engineering blog posts, including Piotr’s pundit commentary.
+If you want updates via email, [here you go](https://writethatblog.substack.com/)!

 Bonus: See how Piotr [built "Write That Blog!" with Turso](https://turso.tech/blog/write-that-blog-with-turso)